Leonard Hankerson: Buffalo Bills

 The Buffalo Bills claimed Hankerson off waivers on December 28, 2015.

 On March 24, 2016, the Bills re-signed Hankerson on a one-year contract.
 On August 15, 2016, he was released by the Bills, following a poor showing in the team's first preseason game in which he dropped most of the passes thrown at him.

 Coaching career

 UMass

 Hankerson joined Mark Whipple's UMass football staff as an offensive graduate assistant in July 2017 and earned a promotion into the role of wide receivers coach for the 2018-19 school year.

 Stephen F. Austin State

 Hankerson was the outside wide receivers coach for Stephen F. Austin State University from 2019 through 2020.

 San Francisco 49ers

 On February 11, 2021, the San Francisco 49ers announced Hankerson's hiring as their new offensive quality control coach.
 This reunited him with head coach Kyle Shanahan, who he played under when Shanahan was the offensive coordinator of the Redskins and Falcons.
 Hankerson was promoted to wide receivers coach in 2022.

+In February 2025, the 49ers gave Hankerson the additional role of passing game specialist along with keeping his title of wide receivers coach.
+On March 30, 2026, the 49ers promoted him to passing game coordinator/wide receivers coach.